Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to assert authority or set clear rules, often in a commanding or forceful way.
-The phrase does not refer to the literal action of laying down a set of laws, but rather to the idea of enforcing rules or expectations in a non-literal, figurative manner.
+The idiom does not refer to the literal action of laying down a set of laws, but rather to the idea of enforcing rules or expectations in a non-literal, figurative manner.

 Origin: